danfuzz/bayou/doc/customization.md

     can be accomplished with overlays.
 Namely…

   * The project provides a number of predefined hooks, both on the client and server side.
-By default, the hooks are all no-ops.
+By default, the hooks are all no-ops or have very simple default behavior.
 However, the overlay can contain replacements for these hooks.
-Hooks are located in the local modules `hooks-client` and `hooks-server`.
-If the overlay directory contains either `local-modules/hooks-client/main.js` or `local-modules/hooks-server/main.js`, then those files will be used instead of the no-op versions built into the base source.
+Hooks are located in the local modules `hooks-common`, `hooks-client`, and `hooks-server`.
+Customization is a matter of selectively copying files from those modules into the overlay and editing to suit.

   * Because no amount of explicit configuration hooks will ever turn out to be fully adequate, any original source file at all can be overridden with a